YDIN/Delivery-Model/docs/new-developer-onboarding-checklist.md

 Goals and targets

-First week tasks and expectations
+Expectations for the first week and the first tasks to validate the onboarding activities have been working

 ### 2.3.
 Design